iredmail/docs/en_US/iredmail-easy/8-migrate.to.iredmail.easy.md

 ## Requirements

-- A working iRedMail server which was deployed with the downlodable installer `iRedMail-1.2`, or has been successfully upgraded to the latest iRedMail-1.2 release.
+- A working iRedMail server which was deployed with or upgraded to the latest iRedMail release.
 - Your iRedMail server must be running one of supported Linux/OpenBSD distribution releases:
-    - Ubuntu 18.04 LTS
+    - Ubuntu 18.04 LTS, 20.04 LTS
     - Debian 9, 10
     - CentOS 7, 8
-    - OpenBSD 6.6
+    - OpenBSD 6.7

 Unfortunately, FreeBSD is not supported by iRedMail Easy platform.